 A good tip is to condense this information in an employee handbook.
 Staff can refer to this resource to learn the ropes or find responses to customer inquiries.
 Even if you’re hiring college students who are technologically savvy, it still makes sense to make this part of the onboarding process.

-Once they’ve grasped the technical side, train staff to encourage customers to join and sign-up.
+Once they’ve grasped the technical side, train staff to encourage customers to join and sign up.

 For instance, cashiers can encourage customers to join the loyalty program to get discounts on their future purchases.
-As staff makes an active effort to sell the app and answer inquiries, they could uncover unique selling points and potential ideas for future loyalty promos.
+As staff make an active effort to sell the app and answer inquiries, they could uncover unique selling points and potential ideas for future loyalty promos.

-No one will sign-up for your loyalty program if they don’t know it even exists.
+No one will sign up for your loyalty program if they don’t know it even exists.
 To get as many sign-ups as possible, actively promote your loyalty program.

 Let’s take a look at the following marketing tactics that you can use:

 Social media is undoubtedly a popular platform for promoting your loyalty program.
 In fact, 22% of millennials believe offers and promotions on social media encourage them to visit a website.
 After receiving a reward, over 15% of customers will share their experience on social media.
 Hence, don’t forget to share your loyalty program updates and promotions in your accounts.